A condensed, practical Bash reference for day-to-day scripting. Bash-specific where noted.

 Pattern Meaning Example

-${v:-x} default if empty/unset ${a:-hi}
+${v:-x} default if unset or empty ${a:-hi}

 ${v-x} default if unset ${a-hi}

-${v:=x} assign default ${a:=hi}
+${v:=x} assign default if unset or empty ${a:=hi}

-${v:?msg} error if empty/unset ${a:?nope}
+${v:?msg} error if unset or empty ${a:?nope}

-${v:+x} x if set ${a:+yes}
+${v:+x} x if set and non-empty ${a:+yes}

 ${v#p} / ${v##p} trim front (short/long) ${p##*/}

-${v%p} / ${v%%p} trim back ${f%%.*}
+${v%p} / ${v%%p} trim back (short/long) ${f%%.*}

 ${v/p/r} replace first ${x/-/_}